tamtran4869/sql_challenge/Balanced_tree/solutions.md

 <details>
 <summary><h3>Datasets</summary>

-There are a total of 4 tables, in this case, study (e.g. product_details, sales, product_hierarchy, product_prices)
+There are a total of 4 tables, in this case study (e.g. `product_details`, `sales`, `product_hierarchy`, `product_prices`)
-.However, only two main tables: product_details and sales, were needed to solve all common questions.
+.However, only two main tables: `product_details` and `sales`, were needed to solve all common questions.

-The product_details table contains all the information about the full range Balanced Clothing sells in its stores.
+The `product_details` table contains all the information about the full range Balanced Clothing sells in its stores.
 Each row is a product.

 ![image](https://user-images.githubusercontent.com/114192113/212568010-c76543a5-2506-4132-903e-eadaa0dfb22d.png)

-The sales table includes all information about transactions (e.g. quantity, price, discount percentages, member status, transaction ID and transaction time, and product ID).
+The `sales` table includes all information about transactions (e.g. quantity, price, discount percentages, member status, transaction ID and transaction time, and product ID).
 Each row is a purchased product.

 ![image](https://user-images.githubusercontent.com/114192113/212568155-f0065c68-2c9a-4fc9-8a5b-59a60ed45a37.png)